tristanlatr/WPWatcher/README.md

 The script must read a configuration file.
 If not specified with `--conf <path>` parameter, will try to load config from file `./wpwatcher.conf` or `~/wpwatcher.conf`.

-All options can be missing from config file expect `wp_sites`
+All options can be missing from config file except `wp_sites`

 #### Basic usage